gggliuye/gggliuye.github.io/Study/MBA/1finace.md

 <u>High frequency trading</u> is not seen as adding value to the market and is considered to be siphoning money away from investors.

 <u>Payment for Order Flow</u> is The compensation and benefit a brokerage receives by directing orders to different parties to be executed.

+## 6.5 Public Finance

+Government Debt and Default.
+* <u>Repudiation of a debt</u> (refuse to pay). <u>Odious debt</u> (refuse to pay old gov debt).
+However, repudiation is **rare**.
+* Governments in danger of default often pay higher interest rates to attract investors.
+* <u>Loan default</u> means you've failed to make the required payment by the due date you agreed to.

+“Government as Risk Manager of Last Resort” - David Moss.
+Government involvement in Corporations.
+Bankruptcy allows companies to reorganize or shut down, with the government often accepting some of the losses in the process.
+As a result, <u>Government act like a shareholder.</u>

+Municipal (city/town gov) Finance.

+* Motivation (why not finance everything by taxes?) <u>borrow money for construction - then charge as tax</u> assuming steady population growth.
+* Connecticut adopted a constitutional amendment in 1991 against deficit spending (spending exceeds revenue) on the general account at time that it instituted a state income tax.
+Can still run deficit on capital account.
+* Revenue Bonds.

+Government Social Insurance.
+* The first major government involvement in insurance, which occurred in Germany in the 1870s.
+* Driven by the belief that the private sector may not be able to effectively handle certain aspects of insurance and that some insurance programs may be difficult to sell to the public.
+* Forms : families with dependent children, progressive taxes, free public education, social security, worker's compensation, and government health insurance.

+<a name="l7"></a>
+# 7. Nonprofits, Corporations & Philanthropy

+## 7.1 Nonprofits

+People are not completely selfish.
+In the United States alone, there were 1.41 million non-profit companies in 2013, employing 10.2% of the workforce.
+Motivations for working in non-profits can vary, from a desire to make a meaningful impact to a need for companionship and a sense of loyalty.
+Additionally, non-profits may have informal executive bonus systems to incentivize good work.

+## 7.2 Corporations

+The Rochdale society, established in the 1840s, was the first cooperative grocery store.

+## 7.3 Alternative Forms

+**Benefit Corporation** (created in Maryland, 2010), Halfway between for-profit and non-profit.
+Company charter must state a social or environmental purpose, and is required to pursue that as well as profit.
+Example: Grower’s Secret and NPK balance of planet.

+<a name="l8"></a>
+# 8. Career
+<p></p>

+<h>Finance is about making civilization work better.</h> Accumulating wealth while you're young and giving it away constructively when you're older.
+Emphasizing the importance of maintaining humanity in the business world and finding purpose in life and finance.

+The rise in debt for advanced economies and the increasing share of profits and wages in the financial industry.
+* whether these trends contribute to a better society or if they are simply rent-seeking behaviors.
+* Critics of Modern Finance:
+  1. Critics 1: Adair Turner Between Debt and the Devil Oct 2015 : Corporate debt is a kind of “economic pollution” that needs to be taxed.
+  2. Critics 2: Rana Foroohar Makers & Takers May 2016: tax evasion.

+<u>Democratization of Finance</u>, which benefit everyone, not just the wealthy.
+* Crowdfunding platforms like [Crowdcube](https://www.crowdcube.com/) allow entrepreneurs to present their ideas and connect with potential investors. (regulations needed)
+* Involves addressing societal and environmental issues.

+Finance and War

+* Reparations (赔偿) imposed on Germany after World War I. Confiscation (充公) of financial holdings in East Germany after World War II.
+* Not all governments confiscate or nullify financial arrangements after a war.
+* It is important to be aware of the potential risks and disruptions that war can bring to long-term investments and to consider the basic ethics of the investment being made.

+Finance and Population Growth

+<u>The Importance of Financial Theory:</u>
+* Mathematical Finance (**skepticism**)
+  * The world will never be the same again because of the development of mathematical finance.
+  * The theory of allocation of scarce resources was not understood by most people in early 20th century.
+* <u>Behavioral Finance is the salvation of mathematical finance, for it explains the frictions that inhibit it.</u>
+  * Hardcore mathematical finance people have a tendency to be irrelevant.
+  * Law schools are as necessary as the math, finance people.

+Wealth and Poverty
+* Popular theory: inequality is because of political power, evil people.
+* **Alternative theory: inequality is due to unmanaged risks.** (<n>doubt</n>)
+* Risk Management : Democratizing finance and providing financial advice to all individuals, regardless of income level, to reduce poverty and inequality.